5. Strategies for Communication and Response Planning for HCBs

 As water body managers observe and monitor their water bodies for HCBs, it is important to consider how that information will be conveyed to the public and incorporated into broader actions at a local, state, and regional level to respond to and communicate about HCBs and potential HCB-related illnesses.
 A unified approach helps protect the public from risks associated with exposure to cyanobacteria and the toxins they produce (cyanotoxins), as described in Section 3.
 A strategic communication and response plan coordinates internal and external communication and response actions between agencies and entities, including the water body manager and the public, before, during, and after bloom events.
 The entities responsible for response actions and communication should be identified prior to HCB events, if possible.
 Many of these actions will depend on coordination between internal state agencies, such as health, environment, agriculture, and state parks departments, and external partners, such as local health authorities, recreation authorities, water utilities, and lake associations.
 In some states, a single lead agency is designated to coordinate the investigation, response, and communication.
 A regional, multistate approach would be applicable for water bodies that extend across multiple states, such as the Upper Mississippi River Harmful Algal Bloom Response Resource Manual (UMRBA 2020).
 Interstate or even international partners may also be needed for affected water bodies that span multiple state or national jurisdictions.

 To assist users at different points in the HCB response process, this Section is organized with the key response and communication tasks listed by two time frames: an immediate communication and monitoring response before or during a bloom, and longer term efforts to build and maintain a response program beyond the immediate bloom season.
 Much of this information is applicable to recreational water bodies and source water sources; aspects specific to only recreational waters, source water sources, or drinking water utilities are identified.
 Table 5-1 summarizes these key topics and how the tasks for each are organized into the two time frames.
 The table includes key federal and state examples by topic as well.
 Please note: Not all topics will be applicable to each specific event or program.
+A similar table in HCB-2 provides communication and response planning resources applicable for benthic cyanobacteria as well.

 Table 5‑1.
 Summary of key HCB communication and response topics and tasks organized into two time frames: immediate actions before or during an HCB and longer-term planning and continued collaboration beyond the immediate bloom season